Trip Camp Dates and Tuition

 Trip Camp does not offer a level of support for boys whom:

 Campers are expected to continue their daily medication regimen during their time at camp.
-Despite the advice of professionals and physicians, camp is not a good time for a “medication vacation”.
+Despite the advice of health/mental health providers camp is not a good time for a “medication vacation”.

 If through the application process we determine that your son would benefit from a higher level of support, we will provide you with referrals to camps where we believe your son could be successful.